DUI Formal Review Hearing

 Under §322.2615(6)(d), Fla.
 Stat. “[t]he Department must, within seven working days after a formal review hearing, send notice to the person of the hearing officer’s decision as to whether sufficient cause exists to sustain, amend, or invalidate the suspension.”

 In addition, Fla.
 Admin.
-Code R. 15A-6.013(11), states that “the hearing officer is authorized to enter a final order.”
+Code R. 15A-6.013(11) states that “the hearing officer is authorized to enter a final order.”
 Such order must be transmitted to the driver no later than seven working days from the close of the hearing unless waived by the driver.

-Keep in mind that hearsay is admissible at the formal review hearing at the DHSMV.
-For this reason, your criminal defense attorney should seek and serve a subpoena for every witness named in the packet (unless they have a very good reason not to do so).
-Since the failure to appear of the arresting officer or breath test operator results in the suspension being invalidated, these witnesses will often be served with a subpoena.
+Generally, hearsay is admissible at the formal review hearing at the DHSMV.
+For this reason, your criminal defense attorney should seek and serve a subpoena for every witness named in the packet (unless they have a good reason not to do so).

 The Formal Review Hearing in Hillsborough County, FL